 26 июня 2018

-This is my own micro-guide for foreign tourists coming to see Saint Petersburg.
+This is my own micro-guide for foreign tourists coming to see Saint Petersburg (last updated in 2024 — see the end of the page).

 Please feel free to ask any questions in comments; I will try to expand the guide as much as possible.